maja42/goval/readme.md

 - Type-aware bit-operations (they only work with `int`)
 - No special handling of strings that look like dates
 - Useful error messages
-- High performance and highly extensible due to the use of yacc
+- High performance and high extensibility due to the use of go/scanner and yacc
 - High test coverage